How to Check Storage on Your iPhone

 Option 5: Check Original Packaging/Receipt

-Most people get rid of their iPhone’s original packaging and receipt a few weeks after purchase, so this solution is a last resort. iPhone boxes have different prints in different regions, and in places like the Philippines, it doesn’t outline its storage capacity.
+Most people get rid of their iPhone’s original packaging and receipt a few weeks after purchase, so this solution is a last resort.

 Check Available iPhone Storage Sizes by Model